urob/zmk-helpers/README.md

 * On Windows and macOS there are additional requirements for unicode input to work.
 On Windows, one must install [WinCompose](https://github.com/samhocevar/wincompose) for full support (or use Win-Alt-Codes for limited support in select software).
-On macOS one must enable unicode input in the system preferences.
+On macOS one must enable unicode input in the system preferences, by selecting `Unicode Hex Input` as input source.

 ### International characters